doublepointlab/touch-sdk-py/README.md

 ### Haptics
 The `trigger_haptics(intensity, length)` method can be used to initiate one-shot haptic effects on the watch.
 For example, to drive the haptics motor for 300 ms at 100% intensity on `watch`, call `watch.trigger_haptics(1.0, 300)`.

+## Acting as Unity Play Mode backend

+This package provides the `stream_watch` module, which makes it possible to use touch-sdk-py as the backend for touch-sdk-unity applications in Play Mode.
+To use this feature, create a virtual environment in which touch-sdk-py is installed, and then set the python path of the `BluetoothWatchProvider` script in your Unity project to the virtual environment's python executable.

 ## Unexplainable bugs
 Sometimes turning your device's Bluetooth off and on again fixes problems – this has been observed on Linux, Mac and Windows.
 This is unideal, but those error states are hard to reproduce and thus hard to fix.